akileshjayakumar/My-FastAPI-App/README.md

 ## Introduction

-This project demonstrates a simple integration of FastAPI, Celery, RabbitMQ, and Flower.
-The purpose is to showcase how these tools work together to build a backend architecture that can handle asynchronous task processing.
+This project demonstrates the integration of FastAPI, Celery, RabbitMQ, and Flower.
+It highlights how these tools can work together to build a backend architecture capable of handling asynchronous task processing.

 ## Project Structure